artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 #### Correctness Matters

 Increasing correctness increases productivity.
 Producing code that works is something we all strive for and it's hard to argue against tools that make it easier.
+There will always be skepticism about moving off of Java, it is after all the language the JVM is designed for.
+However, when you have to hack around daily programming tasks for correctness, it may be worth re-evaluating your technology stack.
 Despite the stability and maturity of Java, I would still choose Scala.

 [^1]: When calling Java code you may get null values but you cannot set a value to null in Scala code unless it has the _Null_ type.